 I enjoy working with a variety of folks who are enthusiastic about making a difference in the lives of people who come to Galilee.
 On Sundays, I can usually be found in an adult Sunday school class at 9am and then in a pew at 10:30am.
 Could I have honestly said anywhere else?

 My child’s favorite comment about me would be “Dad, we love you, but stop singing NOW!”

 I’m hoping there will be pizza at the holy banquet, and chocolate chip cookies — that’s a complete meal.
 I hope to be welcomed into the kingdom with the simple statement “well done.”

 I am a native Washingtonian (my birth certificate proves it!) and have been a member of Galilee for the majority of my life.
-My husband Chris and I live in Ashburn along with our two cheerful, precocious, and redheaded sons, Luke and Jack.
+My husband Chris and I live in Ashburn along with our four sons – Luke, Jack, Grant, and Colin.
 We love being outside – playing at the park, swimming, and camping are a few of our favorites – and we probably own enough books in our house to open a small library.
 From my very first volunteer position with Vacation Bible School, I like to think that I have been fortunate enough to incorporate service to and through the Lord in every facet of my life and I’m humbled to now be in the position to help others do the same.
 I can usually be found on Sunday mornings at the 10:30am service (in the back row!), dancing along as the choir sings!